-The Director, Governance and Legal Services shall endeavor to distribute available material relevant to the meeting agenda to all Board members
+The Director, Governance and Legal Services shall endeavor to distribute available material relevant to the meeting agenda to all Board members five business days prior to the meeting.
+Material prepared by WCB staff should generally include, where applicable:

 - an executive summary no more than two pages; - background information which may be attached as appendices; - statistical information including graphical representation where possible; - jurisdictional comparisons; - current legislation, regulation and/or policy; - options for course of action where appropriate; - staff recommendation including draft policy where appropriate.